 This Offset Strategy has been developed to address the residual significant impacts to MNES predicted for Stage 1 of the SGP.
-Arrow will submit a revised Offset Strategy for each subsequent development stage.
+The Stage 1 progress has been slower than anticipated.
+The Stage 1 activities described in this Offset Strategy will continue after year 3.
+Stage 2 will not commence until 31 July 2025.
+Arrow will submit a revised Offset Strategy for each subsequent development stage to Stage 1.
 The benefit of staging the project offsets is the continued focus on reducing the impacts to MNES by means of continuous improvement in the refinement of infrastructure locations (i.e. field development layouts) and increasing knowledge of preferred habitats for MNES gained by ongoing pre-clearance surveys and monitoring of construction activities (e.g. fauna spotter-catcher observations and records of any reptiles removed from the gathering line open trenches).